c-holmes/gcal-hours-tracker-cli/readme.md

 - test gcal api is working as intended

 Step 2
+- refactor google quickstart code to async and await
 - use inquirer as an input to pull from a specific date range and get total hours of events

 Step 3